karawoo/2015-04-27-wsu/syllabus/ggplot2.md

 We've focused so far on scatterplots, but one can also create one-dimensional summaries, such as histograms or boxplots.

-For a histogram, you want just the `x` aesthetic, and then use `geom_histogram()`, with `binwidth` to define the width of the bins.
+For a histogram, you want only the `x` aesthetic, and then use `geom_histogram()`, with `binwidth` to define the width of the bins.
 Here's a histogram of `lifeExp` for 2007.